stertooy/TwistedConjugacy/README.md

 This package is designed to be used for either finite groups or for (infinite) polycyclically presented groups (pcp-groups).

-This package was originally designed for GAP version 4.10 with the following packages (and their dependencies) installed:
+This package requires GAP version 4.11 or later, with the following packages (and their dependencies) installed:
-- Polycyclic (version >= 2.14)
+- Polycyclic (version >= 2.16)
-- GAPDoc (version >= 1.6.2)
+- GAPDoc (version >= 1.6.3)

-It is recommended to use version 2.16 or later of the Polycyclic package, as bugs in earlier versions may lead to incorrect results.
-Support for earlier versions will likely be dropped in the near future.

 Installation